On Election Day all voting will take place at the Community Center a/k/a Parks & Rec. Building, 75 Franklin Street.

 Information on how to be a write-in candidate and how to vote for one may be found by following this link.

-The application to request an absentee ballot for the June 13, 2017 State of Maine Special Referendum Election & City of Saco Budget Validation Referendum Election is now available.
-We will process the requests once we receive the ballots at the beginning of May.
+The application to request an absentee ballot for the November 7, 2017 State Referendum and local General & Referendum Election is now available.

 Registered voters in Saco may request an absentee ballot from the City Clerk's Office as follows: